MicrosoftDocs/executable-docs/scenarios/CreateLinuxVMSSwithAppGW/README.md

 }
 ```

-# Create Network Resources
+## Create network resources

-You need to create network resources before you proceed the VMSS steps.
-In this step you're going to create a VNET, 2 subnets 1 for Application Gateway and 1 for VMs.
-You also need to have a public IP to attach your Application Gateway to be able to reach your web application from internet.
+Now you'll create network resources.
+In this step you're going to create a virtual network, one subnet 1 for Application Gateway, and one subnet for VMs.
+You also need to have a public IP to attach your Application Gateway to reach your web application from the internet.

-#### Create Virtual Network (VNET) and VM Subnet
+#### Create virtual network and subnet

 ```bash
 az network vnet create  --name $MY_VNET_NAME  --resource-group $MY_RESOURCE_GROUP_NAME --location $REGION  --address-prefix $MY_VNET_PREFIX  --subnet-name $MY_VM_SN_NAME --subnet-prefix $MY_VM_SN_PREFIX -o JSON
 ```

 Results:
 <!-- expected_similarity=0.3 -->
 ```json
 {